-The following Prizes and Medals are awarded to the students of the Faculty of Management and Finance, based on their performance at the end of the degree programme.
+The following Prizes and Medals are awarded to students of the Faculty of Management and Finance, based on their performance at the end of the degree programme.

-- 1990 MBA Graduate Award for the best overall performance in BBA Degree - Aitken Spence Gold Medal for Management Accounting - Sri Lanka Association for Securities and Investment Analysis Gold Medal for Financial Management - CTC Eagle Gold Medal for the Most Outstanding Performance in Organizational Behavior - Link Natural Dr. Devapriya Nugawela Gold Medal for Best Performance in Human Resources Management - Suntel Gold Medal for the Most Outstanding HRM Graduate of the Year
+- 1990 MBA Graduate Award for the Best overall Performance in BBA Degree Programme - Mrs.Thimali Dharmasiri Gold Medal for the Best Dissertation in BBA Degree Programme - Aitken Spence Gold Medal for Management Accounting - Commercial Bank Gold Medal for the Best Performance in Accounting in BBA Degree Programme - Sri Lanka Association for Securities and Investment Analysis Gold Medal for Financial Management - CTC Eagle Gold Medal for the Most Outstanding Performance in Organizational Behaviour - CLC Gold Medal for the Best Performance in MOS 1300- Management Process and Practice in BBA Degree Programme

+- Link Natural Dr. Devapriya Nugawela Gold Medal for the Best Performance in Human Resources Management - Suntel Gold Medal for the Most Outstanding HRM Graduate of the Year - CIM Sri Lanka Gold Medal for the Best Performance in Marketing in BBA Degree Programme

-Apart from the above awards which are exclusively offered to students of the faculty, the university also recognizes excellence in students' performance.
-'Student of the year' award is the most Prestigious student award of the University of Colombo and it is offered to students who demonstrate outstanding performance in academic as well as extra-curricular activities.
+Apart from the above awards which are exclusively offered to students of the Faculty, the University also recognizes excellence in students' performance.
+'Student of the year' award is the most prestigious student award of the University of Colombo and it is offered to students who demonstrate outstanding performance in academic as well as extra-curricular activities.

-14. Other Relevant Information
+18. Other Relevant Information

-14.1 Teaching, Learning and Assessment
+18.1 Teaching, Learning and Assessment

-14.1.1 Lectures and continuous assessment
+18.1.1 Lectures and continuous assessment